ChrisDuffley/stationPlaylist/addoninternals.md

 * F9: Marks the current position of the playlist as start of track time analysis (more on this feature below).
 * F10: Performs track time analysis (add-on 6.0).

+The first four features to be described below - Track time analysis, playlist remainder announcement, playlist snapshots, and playlist transcripts - are collectively known as playlist analyzer with mechanics housed in the splpls module.

 ##### Track time analysis: Duration of "selected" tracks

 During a Skype chat with a number of add-on users in early 2015, someone suggested a feature where NVDA will tell you how long it'll take to play selected tracks.
 Since I was familiar with this concept from JAWS scripts, I decided to work on it as part of add-on 6.0.